 D. Gatlin will ask Gunnar about website work – 8/16

-D. Gatlin will ask John Whitmore about being the name on the submission of BFC – 8/5
+D. Gatlin will ask John Whitmore about being the name on the submission of BFC application – 8/5

 D. Gatlin will give permission to Blaine Turner to use the bike map with mirroring, or with date updated stamp – 8/5